Cadillac Calais: 1971–1976

-1976 was the 11th and final year for the Cadillac Calais.
-Sales of the Calais had never been strong and had been declining steadily since the introduction of the model in 1965; the difference in cost between the entry-level Calais and the base De Ville had become basically negligible, and Cadillac customers saw little reason to purchase a Calais, when a better equipped De Ville cost only slightly more.
+1976 was the 11th and final year for the slow-selling Calais.
+Sales had never been strong, and had been declining steadily since the introduction of the model in 1965; the difference in cost between the entry-level Calais and the base De Ville had become basically negligible, and Cadillac customers saw little reason to purchase a Calais when a better equipped De Ville cost only slightly more.
 For 1977, the Cadillac De Ville and Fleetwood would be extensively redesigned and downsized; prices would also increase significantly.